GaryHughes/Exchange/Part 2/c_solution/README.md

 - Elements are not modified (except the qty of the top of book, which does not affect the sorting)

 These constraints mean once a set of Orders has been sorted, they don't need to be re-arranged, the only operation is new elements may be inserted in the middle.
 Thus we don't need the full generality of `qsort()`, which has the following disadvantages for this purpose:
-- It does not gain any benefit from the array being mostly-sorted (cf. the [Timsort](https://en.wikipedia.org/wiki/Timsort) used in Python which can sort nearly-sorted lists in O(n) time).
+- It does not gain any benefit from the array being mostly-sorted, so runs in O(n log n) even on already-sorted input. (cf. the [Timsort](https://en.wikipedia.org/wiki/Timsort) used in Python which can sort nearly-sorted lists in O(n) time).
 - It is not stable by default, so we have to synthesise a generation number and include it in a compound sort key to ensure stability.
 This increases the size of the Order object and leads to more data being moved around during the sort, as well as making the comparison function a bit slower.
 - As a library routine, it is coded in terms of `void *` pointers and incurs a function call for each comparison.